aagit/ripgrep-edit/README.md

 - 🔍 Search using `ripgrep` with configurable context lines
 - 📄 Present matches in a clean, linear, easy-to-read format
-- ✏️ Edit all matched file sections in a single temporary file
+- ✏️ Edit all matched code snippets in a single temporary file
 - 💾 Apply changes back to original files
 - 🛠️ Works with any editor via shell command